 Every season we walk the paddocks, checking on our growing bulbs.
 As we go we notice some stand our more than others.
 From literal fields of strong contenders, we carefully selected our top Ten Daffodil varieties.
 They are chosen above others based on their garden staying power, longevity of bloom, beauty and substance.
 They are certainly garden worthy.

-Pink Daffodils are easy, they like the simple things in life; plenty of sun and a well drained soil.
-It is this sunny disposition that is appealing to gardeners worldwide.
-We choose the best varieties for our Australian conditions so you are guaranteed success.
+Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Plant Pink Daffodil bulbs three times as deep as the bulb is high with the pointy end up.
-The depth will protect them from heat and soil erosion as well as providing strength for the stem.
-Space your Daffodils 10-20cm apart, more if you are leaving the bulbs in to naturalise.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+This depth will help protect them from heat and soil erosion, as well as providing strength for the stem.

-Once the flowering has finished you can remove the flower stem.
-Allow the foliage to remain until it has yellowed.
-The Daffodil foliage gathers energy and nutrients at this time for next year’s blooms.
+Allow the foliage to remain until it has yellowed as this is when the bulbs are gathering energy and nutrients for next year’s blooms.
 Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage).
-They are not heavy feeders.
+Daffodils appreciate Potash and slow release fertiliser brands which are low in nitrogen (so you get more flowers and less foliage).
+Don’t be too heavy handed, you won’t need much as they are not heavy feeders.

 Daffodil ‘Fragrant Rose’ is Division 2, Large Cupped.

 See here for hints and tips on growing bulbs in pots.

 Top Ten Tips on How to Plant your Spring Bulbs in Pots